linux-lock/bpflock/README.md

 It supports following options:

  * Permission:
-    - allow|none: bpf is allowed.
+    - `allow|none`: bpf is allowed.
-    - deny: bpf syscall and all its commands are denied for all processes on the system.
+    - `deny`: bpf syscall and all its commands are denied for all processes on the system.
-    - restrict: bpf is allowed only from processes that are in the initial mnt namespace.
+    - `restrict`: bpf is allowed only from processes that are in the initial mnt namespace.
 This allows systemd or container managers to properly use bpf.
 Default value.

+ * Command to allow in case permission is `restrict`:
+    - `bpf_write`: allow bpf_probe_write_user() helper that can be used to override user space memory.
+By default it is blocked.

- * Comma-separated list of commands to block in case permission is restrict or allow:
+ * Comma-separated list of commands to block in case permission is `restrict` or `allow`:
-    - map_create: block creation of bpf maps.
+    - `map_create`: block creation of bpf maps.
-    - btf_load: block loading BPF Type Format (BTF) metadata into the kernel.
+    - `btf_load`: block loading BPF Type Format (BTF) metadata into the kernel.
-    - prog_load: block loading bpf programs.
+    - `prog_load`: block loading bpf programs.
     - All other commands are allowed by default.

-    If list of commands to block is not set, then all bpf commands are allowed.
+    If the list of commands to block is not set, then all bpf commands are allowed.

 Examples: